hasenhuettl/fh-joanneum-latex-template-overleaf/README.md

 # fh-joanneum-latex-template-vscode
 Latex Template for Master Thesis at the Master Program Information Management of FH JOANNEUM Graz.
-Includes `.vscode` settings for writing thesis with Visual Studio Code.
+Includes `.vscode` settings for Visual Studio Code.
 ## Prerequisites
 - TexLive installed
 - vsCode with extensions